Serpent: Scalable and Efficient Image Restoration via Multi-scale Structured State Space Models: Experiments

 \textbf{Memory efficiency--} GPU memory requirements constitute a key bottleneck when scaling image reconstruction techniques to higher resolutions.
-For instance, at $512\times$ resolution, we are unable to train SwinIR-L with batch size 1 and without checkpointing on the most advanced H100 GPUs with 80GB memory.
-Overall, we observe that our largest models require $4-6\times$ less GPU memory to train compared to SwinIR (Figures \ref{fig:eff256_mem} and \ref{fig:eff512_mem}) have comparable memory requirements to fully-convolutional U-Nets with efficient and optimized low-level GPU implementation.
+For instance, at $512\times$ resolution, we are unable to train SwinIR-L with batch size 1 and without activation checkpointing on the most advanced H100 GPUs with $80$ GB memory.
+Overall, we observe that our largest models require $4-6\times$ less GPU memory to train compared to SwinIR (Figures \ref{fig:eff256_mem} and \ref{fig:eff512_mem}), have comparable memory requirements to fully-convolutional U-Nets with efficient and optimized low-level GPU implementation.
+In addition, \archh{} memory requirement about $30\%$ less compared to Restormer.
+The favorable scaling in terms of GPU memory utilization with respect to input dimension is summarized in Figure \ref{fig:frontpage} (right).